sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 ### Step 6: Prepare the Animation

 With a convenient user control in place we can now begin work on the animation itself.
 Although this particular animation isn't especially taxing, we can still follow best practices and compute as much as possible in advance.
-Since we're animating two routes, we'll define a function to build the animation for any input route.
+Since we're animating two routes, we'll define a function that will build an animation for any input route.
 A second parameter will specify polyline options.
 This function will return an array of polyline paths, indexed by minutes.
+You can see the basic structure of this function below.
 The first element in the array will be the polyline for the first minute of the route.
 We'll build the entire array in the `animation` variable.

 ``` {.javascript .numberLines}
 var buildAnimation = function(route, options) {